 - Encouraging crime victims to take advantage of the resources available to them, such as the Victims’ Compensation Fund housed within the AGO, and the resource centers of the Maine Coalition to End Domestic Violence.

-Professional background: AG Frey was re-elected in a joint convention of the Maine House and Senate to a second term as Maine’s 58th Attorney General in December 2020.
+Professional background: AG Frey was re-elected in a joint convention of the Maine House and Senate to a second term as Maine’s 58th Attorney General in December 2020 and 2022.
 Prior to becoming AG, General Frey worked in private practice, focusing on criminal defense and family law, and served three terms in the Maine House of Representatives from 2012 to 2018.
 In the legislature, he was a member of the legislature’s Appropriations and Financial Affairs Committee.